Tired of not getting any conversions from your landing page?

 Get Specific Results in Your Headline

 People don’t just want results.
-They want specific results.
+They are after specific results.
 They don’t just want to know that they can lose weight, clear up their skin, or build muscle.
-They want to know how long the results are going to take.
+They would like to know how long the results are going to take.

 In short, people love specifics.
-They love hard numbers, and they want to believe that their target is within easy reach.
+They love hard numbers, and they need to believe that their target is within easy reach.

 So don’t just tell them that your product will help them to lose twenty pounds.
 Instead, tell them that your product will help them to lose 1 POUND of Belly Fat Every 72 Hours!